dogfuntom/Awesome-Palette-Choice/README.md

 * [Building Your Color Palette](https://refactoringui.com/previews/building-your-color-palette/) — Explains how not to end up with [UI that look like this](https://refactoring-ui.nyc3.cdn.digitaloceanspaces.com/previews/whats-in-a-color-palette-02.png).

 ## Automatic
 Palettes are generated automagically or with AI.
-Importantly, usually, you still can (sometimes must) specify a color to force such a tool to generate palettes around the provided color.
+Usually you still can (sometimes must) specify a color to force such a tool to generate palettes around the provided color.
 * [Colormind](http://colormind.io/) — Uses deep learning.
 Application: not tailored for any particular application.
 Showcases: website.
 * [Coolors.co](https://coolors.co/) — Application: not tailored for any particular application.
 * [Palx](https://palx.jxnblk.com/) — Application: UI, data visualization.